 What is narcolepsy – the key facts

-Narcolepsy is a sleep disorder that affects the body’s ability to regulate sleep cycles and REM sleep, causing excessive daytime sleepiness, sleep attacks, hallucinations and sleep paralysis.
+Narcolepsy is a disorder that affects the body’s ability to regulate sleep cycles and REM, causing excessive daytime drowsiness, sleep attacks, hallucinations and sleep paralysis.

 There are two different types of narcolepsy.
 Type one includes symptoms of cataplexy, a complete loss of muscle control, while the second type of narcolepsy does not.
 It’s often misdiagnosed and misunderstood, but now you know what is narcolepsy and it’s symptoms, you can start treating and controlling it.